drc-cs/FALL24-CS326/lectures/L18_storytelling_and_ethics/slides.md

 ## **Part 2**: Ethics of Data Science

-- Consent for Data
+- Consent for Data.
-- Privacy
+- Privacy.
-- Examining Bias
+- Examining Bias.
 - Who is Held Accountable?
-- Radicalization and Misinformation
+- Radicalization and Misinformation.

 </div>
 </div>